 The major antioxidants are:

 - Vitamin C (found in plants and fruits)

 - Vitamin E, specifically high-potency tocotrienols (HPE; good sources are rice bran oil and palm fruit oil)

 - Coenzyme Q-10 (found naturally in our cells but decreasing after age 20)

 - Alpha-lipoic acid (ALA; found in plant and animal sources)

 - Carotenoids (phytonutrients found in the red, yellow and orange flesh of plant leaves, flowers and fruit)

-- Flavanoids (found in green tea, soy isoflavones and red wine, among other food sources)
+- Flavonoids (found in green tea, soy isoflavones and red wine, among other food sources)

 Skin care and your diet

 The first place to start improving the health of your skin is your diet.
 Following a cleansing, anti-inflammatory diet, will help you understand how powerfully your diet relates to the condition of your skin.
+We’ll get to the specifics on how to do so in a minute.
 Once you see the difference, you can continue to make positive food choices a way of life.